Kreindler Represents Family Following Bombardier Challenger Airplane Crash

 that an unsafe amount of ice, snow, slush or frost might be present on the

 wings but invisible to the flight crew.
-Before the tragic accident, the pilots
+Prior to the tragic accident, the pilots

 of Mr. Ebersol's charter flight viewed the wings and determined they were in